Article

 • Rate key “value” attributes on a scale, like speed, helping with business terms, practical solutions, etc.

-There is no magic bullet when it comes to showing the value of the legal department; it’s the accumulation of many different steps taken persistently over time.
-You must be patient and work at enhancing the value perception every day.
-Everyone on the legal team needs to understand that value is dynamic and constantly changing and why proving value is so important to the success of the department.
-One bad experience can undo months of effort.
+True value is an accumulation of many different steps taken persistently over time.
+You must be patient and work at enhancing the perception of your value to the business every day.
+Everyone on the legal team needs to understand that their value is dynamic and constantly changing and that working towards proving that value is so vital to the success of the department.